Bilateral facial reduction: qualification-free subdifferential calculus and exact duality: A framework for local face lattices

 Then since $U+S, C \cap (V +S ) \subseteq V + S$, we find that $\bar{U}, \bar{C} \subseteq (V+S) \cap U^\perp$.
 Since $\bar{U}$ is a face of $\bar{C}$, there exists a supporting hyperplane $H$ of $\bar{C}$, where the hyperplane is relative to the affine subspace $(V+S) \cap U^\perp$, such that $\bar{U} \subseteq H$.
 Indeed, if there is no such hyperplane $H$, $\bar{U}$ would then be a singleton in the interior of $\bar{C}$ (where the interior is relative to $(V+S)\cap U^\perp$, i.e., with the induced topology in $(V+S)\cap U^\perp$).

 Take $\bar{v} \in V \cap U^\perp$ to be the unit normal to $H$ that is also in $N_{\bar{C}}^{V \cap U^\perp}(x)$.
-Then note that $\bar{v} \in N_C^{V}(S) \cap U^\perp$, which is the vector we had to find. \end{proof} Together, \Cref{loc:nested_normals_induce_facial_subspaces.statement} and \Cref{loc:completeness_of_conditional_normal_proof_composition.statement} enables a powerful tool that is central to our proofs: we can perform structural induction on the tree of facial subspaces, using only nested normals.
-Indeed, the set of facial subspaces forms a tree, where the root is $\mathbb{R}^n$ (note that it is always a facial subpace, and that it contains any other facial subspace), and every edge of the tree is associated with a nested normal.
-The induction statement is the following. \begin{proposition}[Induction by nested normal] Let $C$ be a convex set, $S \subseteq C$ a non-empty subset, and a statement $A:\mathcal{F}(C;S) \to \{\text{true}, \text{false}\}$.
-If we have show that: \begin{enumerate} \item $A(\mathbb{R}^n).$ \item $\forall U \in \mathcal{F}(C; S)$, $v \in N^U_C(S)$, $A(U) \implies A(U \cap v^\perp)$.
-Then it follows that
+Then note that $\bar{v} \in N_C^{V}(S) \cap U^\perp$, which is the vector we had to find. \end{proof} Together, \Cref{loc:nested_normals_induce_supporting_subspaces.statement} and \Cref{loc:completeness_of_the_composition_of_nested_normals.statement} enables a powerful tool that is central to our proofs: we can perform structural induction on the tree of supporting subspaces, using only nested normals.
+Indeed, the set of supporting subspaces forms a tree, where the nodes are the supporting subspaces, the root is $\mathbb{R}^n$ (note that it is always a supporting subspace, and that it contains any other supporting subspace), and every edge of the tree is associated with a nested normal.
+Crucially, \Cref{loc:completeness_of_the_composition_of_nested_normals.statement} shows that starting from the root, and generating the tree by using the nested normals, we attain all supporting subspaces.
+Induction on this tree then takes the following form. \begin{corollary}[Induction by nested normal] Let $C$ be a convex set, $S \subseteq C$ a non-empty subset, and a statement $A:\mathcal{F}(C;S) \to \{\text{true}, \text{false}\}$.
+If the following statements hold: \begin{enumerate} \item $A(\mathbb{R}^n),$ \item $\forall U \in \mathcal{F}(C; S)$, $v \in N^U_C(S)$, $A(U) \implies A(U \cap v^\perp)$, then it follows that